CI vs Preprocessor: Choosing Your Integration Strategy

 cargo install mdbook-lint

-mdbook-lint lint docs/ --fail-on-warnings
+mdbook-lint lint docs/ --preset baseline --fail-on-warnings

 # Optional: Upload SARIF results